 That’s why the new program, developed by scientists from the University of Adelaide in Australia, is so encouraging.
 But if you’re touched by a morbid curiosity, don’t ask the A.I. to tell your fortune just yet.
 While the goal is to design medical screenings that can catch early warning signs of heart disease, cancer, and other dangerous diseases nearly instantaneously, the tech isn’t there just yet.

 The A.I., trained by looking through old CT scans of former patients and comparing that data to how long the patient lived afterward, was exposed to only small number of patients.
 Moreover, it was only correct about 69 percent of the time, which of course is still nice, but not nice enough.
-It means that for every three times that the A.I. concluded that a patient would be dead in five years, one of people was actually fine.
+It means that for every three times that the A.I. concluded that a patient would be dead in five years, one of those people was actually fine.

 Or rather, since in this early stage of research the computer was looking back at people who died in 2014, one in three of them happened to have lived longer than five years after receiving the CT scan in question.